d2ndjim/dk-collections/supabase/AUTH_SETUP.md

 # Supabase Authentication Setup Guide

-This guide will help you set up authentication for the admin side of your application using Supabase Auth with email/password and Google OAuth.
+This guide will help you set up authentication for the admin side of this application using Supabase Auth with email/password and Google OAuth.

 ## Prerequisites